yurisuika/Zehn/README.md

 On Windows, Zehn's accent color will use your system's accent color by default.
 If you are on a system that does not support this variable, there is a fallback value.
 If you wish to override the system accent color, you may do so in the Millennium settings.
 If using SFP, please manually override the accent variables near the start of `~/css/variables.css`.

 Zehn features several added buttons for an improved experience:
-* On the main window...
+* On the library window...
   * The root menu is toggled via the menu button in the upper-left corner of the navbar.
 It is hidden by default.
   * Theater Mode, which hides the game list sidebar, is toggled via the button in the navbar before the window controls.
   * Several search and filter related controls in library sidebar can be toggled via a button in the upper-left corner of the sidebar.
 These controls are hidden by default.